 So how do you make money in forex?
 How can you increase your chances of success in one of the fastest moving financial markets?

 How Can you Make Money in Forex Trading?

-If you are a retail investor, Bloomberg report that research undertaken by forex broker FXCM of its retail clients highlights that 68% of accounts had a net trading loss in the previous year.
+If you are a retail investor, Bloomberg report that research undertaken by forex broker FXCM of its retail clients highlights that 68% of accounts had a net trading loss.

 It indicates that one in three retail forex traders did not have a loss on their account, but it does not give a glowing confirmation that everyone becomes rich from trading in forex.

 If you are well researched and disciplined, you can be one of the 32 % of traders who do not lose money trading forex even going on to make a good income from the markets.
 Financial rewards can be substantial if you can differentiate yourself and become a skilled forex trader.

 How Much Can you Make Trading Forex?